Social Media

 Positioning Strategies

-• Late position: Apply pressure, steal blinds, and control pot size.
+• Late position: Apply pressure, steal blinds, and control the size of the pot.

 Advanced Texas Hold’em Strategies